stephband/midi/README.md

     [timestamp, duration, type, data ... ]

-The timestamp is <code>e.receivedTime</code> - <code>timeOffset</code>.
-(Where
+The timestamp is <code>e.receivedTime</code>, or where <code>timeOffset</code>
-<code>timeOffset</code> is not given the timestamp is just
-<code>e.receivedTime</code>).
+is given <code>e.receivedTime - timeOffset</code>. .
 Duration is 0.
-Pitch bend data is normalised
+Pitch bend
-to semitones, and note velocities and aftertouch data is normalised to the range 0-1.
+data is normalised to floats representing semitones, and note velocities and aftertouch data is normalised to the range 0-1.
 So for example:

     // Event object e:
     // { receivedTime: 1234, data: [145,80,20], ... }